-The club is designed to involve students in practical Technological tasks outside of the classroom, encourage team building skills, communication and develop enthusiasm for a possible career in a STEM based area.
+The club has now been running for over a decade and is designed to involve students in practical Technological tasks outside of the classroom, encourage team building skills, communication and develop enthusiasm for a possible career in a STEM based area.

-The chess club meets every lunch time in Mr Marshall's room (19).
+The chess club meets several lunch times a week in Mr Marshall's room (19).
 It is an informal setting where pupils and staff are welcome to come and play a game of chess in a relaxed atmosphere.

 There are senior members of the chess club available to assist and teach as well as supervising behaviour.

 In previous years we have combined our House Chess Competition with entrance to 'The British Land Chess Challenge'.
 Each year several of our players have qualified for the MegaFinal, held in Methodist College.